 Think of the number of witnesses, over 500.
 Think of the character of the witnesses, men and women who gave the world the highest ethical teaching it has ever known, and who even on the testimony of their enemies lived it out in their lives.
 Think of the psychological absurdity of picturing a little band of defeated cowards cowering in an upper room one day and a few days later transformed into a company that no persecution could silence – and then attempting to attribute this dramatic change to nothing more convincing than a miserable fabrication they were trying to foist upon the world.
 That simply wouldn’t make sense.

-Why were the apostles of Jesus Christ, including Paul, willing to endure the hardships they did, including ridicule, beatings, imprisonment, and even horrible death, if they knew that what they were saying about the resurrection of Jesus Christ was not true?
-All of the apostles other than John died a martyr’s death.
+So, why were the apostles of Jesus Christ, including Paul, willing to endure the hardships they did, including ridicule, beatings, imprisonment, and even horrible death, if they knew that what they were saying about the resurrection of Jesus Christ was not true?
+Most of these apostles died a martyr’s death.
 And Josephus, a prominent non-Christian Jewish historian who lived at that time, attests to the fact that James the brother of Jesus was also put to death for his Christian beliefs.
 Why did not at least one of them ever recant his declaration that Jesus Christ was resurrected from death?
-Obviously, they must have been certain that Jesus Christ was resurrected from death.
+Obviously, they must have been certain that Jesus had been resurrected from death.

 J. P. Moreland, Ph.D., says, on page 247 of Lee Strobel’s book, The Case For Christ,